chatox/networks-science-course/practicum/ps07_degree_assortativity.md

 To obtain a better approximation of *gamma*, use [Hill's estimator](https://en.wikipedia.org/wiki/Power_law#Maximum_likelihood).
 This estimator is computed as *gamma = 1 + n / sum(log(xi/xmin))*.
 In this equation:

 * *xmin* is the minimum value from which the power-law should be expected.
-Obtain it by looking at the degree distribution plot.
+Obtain it by looking at the point in the degree distribution plot in which the probability starts to decrease.
 * *xi* are all the values of the degree larger or equal to *xmin*.
 * *n* is the number of nodes having degree larger or equal to *xmin*.